openthread/openthread/src/cli/README.md

 Add a valid prefix to the Network Data.

 * s: Stable flag
-* r: Default Route flag
-* prf: Default router preference.
-An integer in the range [-1, 1]
+* prf: Default router preference, which may be: 'high', 'med', or 'low'.

 ```bash
 $ route add 2001:dead:beef:cafe::/64 pvsr 0